angarsky/diveintopython/learn/classes/import.md

 > [!NOTE]
 > Read this tutorial on the website: https://diveintopython.org/learn/classes/import

-Python is a versatile and powerful programming language known for its readability and efficiency.
-In Python, you can import a [class](https://diveintopython.org/learn/classes) from another file, providing a wealth of benefits in terms of code organization, maintainability, and collaboration.
-This feature allows programmers to leverage pre-existing code [modules](https://diveintopython.org/learn/modules), making their programs more efficient and concise.
+In Python, you can import a class from another file, providing a wealth of benefits in terms of code organization, maintainability, and collaboration.
+This feature allows programmers to leverage pre-existing code modules, making their programs more efficient and concise.
 By importing classes, developers can access and utilize the functionality provided by these classes without the need to rewrite the entire code from scratch.
 In this article, we will explore how to import a class from another file in Python.

 ## Imports and Attributes

-The import [statement in Python](https://diveintopython.org/learn/statements) allows us to use external modules and [packages](https://diveintopython.org/learn/modules/packages) that provide additional functionality.
+The import statement in Python allows us to use external modules and packages that provide additional functionality.
 Attributes in Python refer to the properties or values associated with an object that we can access and modify.

 ### Importing Modules in Python Using The Import Command